-4. Re: Wastewater Revenue Program

-- (a) Order Wastewater Service Charge Report, Containing Description of Each Parcel and Amount of Proposed Wastewater Service Charge for Fiscal Year 2024-25 for Each Parcel; Filed with Clerk of Board of Directors of District(s) - (b) Establish Date, Time, and Place for Public Hearing on Report; Order Publication of Required Public Notices
+- 6. Re: Wastewater Revenue Program - (a) Order Wastewater Service Charge Report Containing Description of Each Parcel and Amount of Proposed Wastewater Service Charge for Fiscal Year 2024-25 for Each Parcel; Filed with Clerk of Board of Directors of District - (b) Establish Date, Time, and Place for Public Hearing on Report; Order Publication of Required Public Notices

 Summary: Filing of the Service Charge Report is required each year to collect the wastewater service charge on the property tax roll.
-The current service charge rate per single-family home is \$29.83 per month (\$358 per year).
-The rate for fiscal year 2024-25, as previously adopted by the Board of Directors, is \$30.58 per month (\$367 per year).
-A letter discussing the service charge rate, the fiscal year 2024-25 preliminary budget, and related matters accompanies the agenda.
-Staff recommends the Public Hearing be held at the Board meeting scheduled for May 8, 2024.
+The current service charge rate per single-family home is \$6.25 per month (\$75 per year), and no increase is recommended for fiscal year 2024-25.
+A letter discussing the service charge rate, the fiscal year 2024-25 preliminary budget, and related matters, accompanies the agenda.
+Staff recommends the Public Hearing be held at the Board meeting scheduled for May 15, 2024.
 This item is consistent with the Districts' Guiding Principles of commitment to fiscal responsibility and prudent financial stewardship; and to plan for both short-term and long-term needs to minimize the need for significant rate increases.